Main | Raiders of the Lost Ark | Temple of Doom | Last Crusade | Kingdom of the Crystal Skull | Young Indiana Jones | Fate of Atlantis

 - Evil Laugh: Has a somewhat dark and deep laugh.

-- Evil Sorcerer: He's using supernatural abilites on a few occations, like when holding the sacrificial victim alive after ripping his heart out.
+- Evil Sorcerer: He's using supernatural abilities on a few occasions, like when holding the sacrificial victim alive after ripping his heart out.

 - Faux Affably Evil: When Indy is captured by the cultists, Mola Ram is quite lighthearted, with big, creepy smiles and a mellow voice... his laugh is quite off-putting, as well.